geseib/awsnetworkshop/website/content/51-Endpoints/30-Deploy Endpoint.md

 weight: 30
 ---

-# Deploy a Central Endpoint and Share with DNS with the NP2 VPC
+## Deploy a Central Endpoint and Share DNS with the NP2 VPC

 Run CloudFormation template 4.tgw-endpoints.yaml to deploy a KMS VPC endpoint in the Datacenter Service VPC as well as add AWS Route53 Private Zone for the endpoint which is Associated with the NP2 VPC.